Fiber laser cutting is all grown up

-3D laser cutting for tubes up to 355 mm (14”) in diameter, open and special shaped structural beamsSee what’s possible
+3D laser cutter for tubes up to 355 mm (14”) in diameter, open and special shaped structural beamsSee what’s possible

 - cuts all metals including highly reflective alloys: mild steel, stainless steel, aluminium, brass

 The two through chucks have dual functions; both rolling the tube and clamping it.